 Take care when driving

 If you absolutely have to drive in bad weather, make sure you allow extra time for your journey.
 Tell someone your destination and when you expect to arrive there.
 Always charge your mobile phone fully before you set off and make sure you take warm clothes, boots, food, water, a torch and a spade in case you need them.

 It’s not unusual to feel down in winter – particularly when the days are short, it gets dark earlier and less people are up for socialising.
 Try to keep to your usual routine and if you can’t visit friends or family, make sure you phone or Skype them regularly for a chat.

 If you’re feeling lonely contact your local Age UK to see if they offer friendship services.
-If there’s no local services and you’re interested in a weekly telephone friendship call, contact the national Call in Time Service at Age UK on 0800 434 6105 to find out more.
+If there’s no local services and you’re interested in a weekly telephone friendship call, contact the national Telephone Befriending Service at Age UK on 0800 434 6105 to find out more.

 It helps to do something you enjoy every day.
 If you can and it’s not too cold, go for a short walk in the middle of the day, or at least go outside while there is daylight.
 There may be local classes or social groups you can attend.
 Check your local community centre or library noticeboard or contact your local Age UK to find out what opportunities there are in your area.